aroquemaurel/Toulouse-Musees/README.md

 - Florent Berbie (@KraTuX)
 - Antoine de Roquemaurel (@aroquemaurel)

+## The project
+Toulouse wants to help tourists in specific period.
+We develop an application for registration of users who would like to visit museums.

+Utils museums data is in [Musee.csv](documents/Musee.csv) file.
+This file was created by [Toulouse Museum](https://data.toulouse-metropole.fr/)

 ## Developers ?
 We use the git branching workflow, you can have it in french [here](branching-workflow.md)